Make Your Blog The Hub Of Your Business

 First of all we have a empty room with plain walls with no decoration and the blog we are going to create is also an empty page.
 Are we going to decorate your living room in modern, Victorian or maybe eclectic.
 What is the focus of your blog going to be about.
 You will also need a domain address.
 It is best to have your domain name as close to what your blog niche is, for example in this post: https://www.rankxl.com/choosing-domain-names/, Chris Lee talks about how he chooses a domain name for his new blog.

-Now that you have a domain name you like its time to get a platform for your new blog or in the case of the living room scenario a house for the room to live in.
+Now that you have a domain name that you like it is time to get a platform for your new blog or in the case of the living room scenario a house for the room to live in.
 Are you going to use WordPress, if you are WordPress.com is free with restriction, of course you can upgrade.
 Many hosting sites have WordPress.org included in their package deals.
 Also google has a blog platform called blogger.com

 You know what your niche is going to be and you have a domain name which tells your visitors when they visit your site what your niche is.
 Whoa…I am going to stop here and say that the search engines appreciate the fact that your domain name is relevant to your niche.
 The better to stalk you my pretty.